passosedu/profile/README.md

   * Linkedin: (https://www.linkedin.com/in/passoseduardo/)

+  * e-mail: eduardosteps@gmail.com

   * Skype: eduardopassos1

-  * e-mail: eduardosteps@gmail.com

 - 😄 Nicknames: You can call me Du, Dudu, Edu or Duda.
-Pick one or many hahahah
+Pick one or many =P

 - ⚡ Fun fact: I'm an open nerd, and I'll love to talk about technologies and sci-fi with you.
 Oh! and I listen the same song over and over again =D